rahulchidambaram/CiniBite/README.md

+A movie web-app created using React + Vite with Firebase for Authentication

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.